Bigelow Aerospace: NASA Lawsuit

+Bigelow Aerospace is known for its innovative work on inflatable space habitats.
+Bigelow Aerospace entered into a contract with NASA.
+The contract was to supply an expandable habitat module for the International Space Station (ISS).
+This module is known as the Bigelow Expandable Activity Module (BEAM).
+The BEAM was successfully launched and attached to the ISS in 2016.
+In March 2021, Bigelow Aerospace filed a lawsuit against NASA.
+Bigelow Aerospace claimed that NASA owed the company $1.05 million.
+The lawsuit alleged that NASA had not paid the full amount stipulated in the contract.
+The contract was related to work Bigelow Aerospace had completed.
+The dispute centered around NASA's refusal to pay Bigelow Aerospace for its contributions to the BEAM project.
+Bigelow Aerospace contended that it had met all the required milestones and deliverables under the contract.
+However, NASA had not fulfilled its payment obligations.
+The company argued that NASA's failure to pay the agreed-upon amount had caused significant financial strain.
+This was especially the case as the company was already facing challenges due to the COVID-19 pandemic and a broader downturn in the space industry.
+NASA contested Bigelow Aerospace's claims.
+The agency said it had already paid the company for the completed work under the contract.
+Bigelow Aerospace had not met the criteria for additional payments, according to NASA.
+NASA argued that they had fulfilled the contract terms on their side.
+The remaining funds were not owed to the company, NASA stated.

 Module design and business plans

 Expandable module design overview

 Bigelow Aerospace anticipates that its inflatable modules will be more durable than rigid modules.
-This is partially due to the company's use of several layers of vectran, a material twice as strong as kevlar, and also because, in theory, flexible walls should be able to sustain micrometeoroid impacts better than rigid walls.
+This is partially due to the company's use of several layers of Vectran, a material twice as strong as Kevlar, and also because, in theory, flexible walls should be able to sustain micrometeoroid impacts better than rigid walls.
 In ground-based testing, micrometeoroids capable of puncturing standard ISS module materials penetrated only about halfway through the Bigelow skin.
 Operations director Mike Gold commented that Bigelow modules also wouldn't suffer from the same local shattering problems likely with metallic modules.
 This could provide as much as 24 hours to remedy punctures in comparison to the more serious results of standard ISS skin micrometeoroid damage.

 Expected uses for Bigelow Aerospace's expandable modules include microgravity research and development and space manufacturing.
-Other potential uses include variable - gravity research — for gravity gradients above microgravity including Moon (0.16 g) and Mars (0.38 g) gravity research; space tourism — such as modules for orbital hotels; and space transportation — such as components in spaceships for Moon or Mars crewed missions.
+Other potential uses include variable – gravity research – for gravity gradients above microgravity including Moon (0.16 g) and Mars (0.38 g) gravity research; space tourism – such as modules for orbital hotels; and space transportation – such as components in spaceships for Moon or Mars crewed missions.